aherbert/gdsc-smlm/docs/model_plugins.rst

 Filter Spot Data
 ----------------

-Filter the image created by ``Create Simple Data`` or ``Create Spot Data`` and compute statistics on the accuracy and precision of identifying spot candidates.
-If these results are not available an error will be displayed.
+Filter a simulated image with associated ground-truth localisations and compute statistics on the accuracy and precision of identifying spot candidates.
+If a simulation is not available an error will be displayed.

 Analysis
 ~~~~~~~~

 The ``Filter Spot data`` plugin will filter a stack image of localisations to identify candidates for fitting.
-This image must be created by the ``Create Simple Data`` or ``Create Spot Data`` plugin as the parameters used to create the image are stored in memory and used in the analysis.
+This image can be created by the ``Create Data`` plugin or a variant such as ``Create Simple Data`` or ``Create Spot Data`` plugins.
+These store the simulation parameters and ground-truth localisations in memory.
+Alternatively the ``Load Benchmark Data`` plugin can load a set of ground-truth localisations and the simulation settings and associate them with a simulated image.

 The plugin allows the spot filter and the analysis settings to be configured.
 The filtering is then performed on each frame in the image, candidates in the configured border are ignored and the combined list of spot candidates ranked.
 This ranking depends on the filter but is usually done using the pixel value in the filtered image at the spot candidate position.
-The ranking will be the same as that used when performing fitting within the ``Peak Fit`` plugin, only on all the candidates at the same time and not on the candidates per frame (since ``Peak Fit`` processes and fits frames individually).
+The ranking will be the same as that used when performing fitting within the ``Peak Fit`` plugin, however it can be performed on all the candidates at the same time and not on the candidates per frame (since ``Peak Fit`` processes and fits frames individually).
 The ranked spot candidates are then analysed to produce scoring metrics of the filter performance by comparison to the simulated spot positions.

 The two sets of coordinates are assigned as matches if they are within a configured distance.
 By default matching is performed using a nearest-neighbour algorithm assigning the closest pairs.
 This can be changed to process the candidates in order, attempting to find a free localisation that is within the match distance to the candidate.
 This simulates the way the candidates will be used during fitting with the highest ranked candidates being processed first, thus they will be likely to be fit to a localisation, even if it has a closer candidate (as that will be processed later).
 Optionally multiple matching can be used where a candidate can be matched to more than one localisation.
 This is useful when simulating high density data with overlapping localisations.